Ramish93/AWS-Cloud-Practioner-Prep/README.md

 1. Amazon RDS relational Database service:

-   - takes platform as a service approach.
+   - takes platform as a service approach. is not very customizable eg cant customize database engines.
    - fully managed service. handles provisioning and, patching, backup and recovery of your database for you which consume quiet some time.
    - supports deployment across multiple AZ.
    - support read replicas for some platforms. you can scale out (horizontal scaling) your database for apps that are using this database.